ashleydavis/what-could-possibly-go-wrong-blog/_posts/2015-06-08-promises-for-game-development.markdown

         }
     }

-Now letÔÇÖs build the sequence for the tutorial.
+Now let's build the sequence for the tutorial.
 We move the camera to a certain position, show 1 or more messages and wait for input:

     Func<IPromise> PrepTutorialStage(
 		Vector3 cameraPosition,